fcdoc/doc/en/flashduty/mixin/alert_integration/Sentry.md

     2. Choose the **Sentry** integration:
     - **Integration Name**: Define a name for the current integration.
     3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set the default collaboration space as a fallback, and then adjust it as needed.
-    5. Complete.
+    5. Finish.

 ## In Sentry

-## 1. Preliminary Instructions
+## Preliminary Instructions
 Sentry provides two types of alert mechanisms: Issue Alerts and Metric Alerts.
-Issue Alerts support the notification function through WebHooks in Integrations, while Metric Alerts are limited to using Internal Integration for alert notifications.
-It is worth noting that Internal Integration is not only applicable to Metric Alerts but is also compatible with Issue Alerts.
+Issue Alerts support the notification function through WebHooks in Integrations, while Metric Alerts are limited to using Internal Integration for alert notification.
+It is worth noting that Internal Integration is not only applicable to Metric Alerts but also compatible with Issue Alerts.
 Given the wide applicability of Internal Integration, we have decided to adopt this method uniformly and no longer rely solely on WebHooks to simplify the configuration of alert notifications.

-## 2. Sentry Alert Push Configuration
+## Sentry Alert Push Configuration

 ### Step 1: Add FlashDuty Custom Integrations

 1. Log in to the Sentry management console.
 2. In the left navigation bar, find **Settings => Custom Integrations**.
 3. Click Create New Integration and select **Internal Integration** .
-4. On the edit page, **fill in "FlashDuty" at Name and copy the integrated push address to WebhookURL**.
+4. On the edit page, **fill in "FlashDuty" at Name, and copy the integrated push address to WebhookURL**.
-5. Enable **Alert Rule Action** and refer to the following configuration:
+5. Enable **Alert Rule Action** and configure it as follows:

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/Sentry/1.avif" />